palmetto/palmetto-components/docs/CONTRIBUTING.md

 * The ``master`` branch is the main branch, **and the one that you will open your PRs against**.
 * Merging a PR to ``master`` will **not** result in a release.
 Releases are triggered by following the steps outlined in the [Releases](#releases) section below.
 * Include **screenshots** or animated GIFs in your pull request whenever needed (if changes are visual in nature).
-* It's OK, and even encouraged, to make multiple small commits as you work a feature branch (commit early, and commit often) - we have configured GitHub to automatically squash commits before merging.
+* It's OK, and even encouraged, to make multiple small commits as you work on a feature branch (commit early, and commit often) - we have configured GitHub to automatically squash commits before merging.
-* **DO NOT** commit the ``dist`` folder, use it only for generating builds locally and for testing on your end.
-In general, respect the .gitignore.
+* **DO NOT** commit the ``dist`` folder, use it only for generating builds locally and testing on your end.
+In general, respect the [.gitignore](/.gitignore).
 * If adding a new feature:
     * Provide a convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it green lighted before starting development.